 You may not be in the position to live on campus and dedicate your life full-time to finishing your bachelor’s degree.
 Good news – you don’t need to do that.

-Student story: How Nicole finally found her path to a bachelor’s degree.
+Student story: How Kristy found her path to a bachelor’s degree.